Bernier says he’ll remember ‘who stood by me’ in Conservative leadership race

-In a final fundraising pitch to voters, Conservative leadership frontrunner Maxime Bernier is warning members he’ll keep a list of those who supported him during the race.
+In a final fundraising pitch to voters, Conservative leadership front-runner Maxime Bernier is warning members he’ll keep a list of those who supported him during the race.

-The note from Mr. Bernier came just hours before the new leader is announced and following a call for unity from many of the candidates once the race is over.
+The note from Mr. Bernier came just hours before the new leader is announced and after a call for unity from many of the candidates once the race is over.

-“When the dust settles, my team is going to give me a list of everyone who was with me from day one – the people who supported and donated to my campaign,” said the emailed note, shared on social media.
+“When the dust settles, my team is going to give me a list of everyone who was with me from day one – the people who supported and donated to my campaign,” said the e-mailed note, shared on social media.

 “As Conservative Party leader, I’m going to keep that list with me.
 I want to remember each and every person who stood by me in this leadership race.